 Promote the independence of all people living with long term conditions and their carers.
-In Derbyshire we will focus on community based support, self-care and care close to home, including increased use of evidence-based telehealth and telecare\
+In Derbyshire we will focus on community based support, self-care and care close to home, including increased use of evidence-based assistive technologies (e.g. telehealth and telecare\)